k1selman/ctf/btlo/ClassicInjection/A Classic Injection.md

 Let's take a closer look at the function:
 <img src='png/Pasted image 20230127230300.png'> <br />
 So, we have that the EDX value that is being referenced is in DAT_00403210 and the value in question is 6F6C7462h.
-Now all we have to do is convert this value from hex to ASCII and see the password:
+Now all we have to do is convert this value from hex to ASCII and see the password: <br />
 <img src='png/Pasted image 20230127230510.png'> <br />
 And here we have it!
 Its just reversed "oltb", so by un-reversing it we are obtaining "btlo" which is the correct answer.